Ithaca Gun Company: Lefever guns

 The Lefever Arms Company (1883–1916) was a manufacturer of guns in Syracuse, New York, founded by Daniel Myron LeFever (1835–1906), an American gun maker popularly known as "Uncle Dan LeFever".
 He is best known as the inventor of the hammerless shotgun, first introduced in 1878.
 The company was in the business of gun manufacture until 1916, when it was incorporated into Ithaca Gun Company in Ithaca, New York which continued with the LeFever gun production until 1921.
 Although production of the LeFever Sidelock Model designed by Dan LeFever ended, the Ithaca gun company continued to use the LeFever name on Boxlock action double and single-barrel guns until 1941.

 Fall creek

 The original factory was located in the Fall Creek neighborhood of the city, on a slope later known as Gun Hill, where the nearby waterfall supplied the main source of energy for the plant.
 In later years, the company came under criticism regarding environmental pollution of Fall Creek, especially by lead, which led to a Superfund remediation effort.
 Various plans to demolish the derelict plant and to redevelop the land failed over the years due to the cost of remediation and community objection to construction proposals.
-The factory was condemned in March, 2006 and only the smokestack remains.
+The factory which had sat vacant for two decades was condemned in March, 2006 and demolished, only the smokestack remains.
 An apartment project has been proposed for the site.
-Despite having moved 6000 tons of lead-contaminated material between 2002 and 2004, at a cost of $4.8 million, it was still necessary to perform even more clean up at the superfund site in 2015.
+Despite having moved 6000 tons of lead-contaminated material between 2002 and 2004, at a cost of $4.8 million, it was necessary to perform more clean up at the superfund site in 2015.